 Most importantly, the Shop has been from the beginning the indispensable social focus for the village that we hoped it would be.
 It is a place where villagers can meet, exchange news and views, and help make village life go round.

-Our long-lived success, due to the sustained and strong commitment of so many people for the since 1984, has been a source of great pride and satisfaction to the whole village.
+Our long-lived success, due to the sustained and strong commitment of so many people since 1984, has been a source of great pride and satisfaction to the whole village.

 And the future?